List of Superman & Lois characters: Tal-Rho / Morgan Edge

 In season two, Tal-Rho is kept in a special cell that has red solar lights.
 Superman visits him to see if there were side-effects to the Eradicator conscious due to the painful visions he has been experiencing.
 Tal-Rho mentions that he has not experienced them while also claiming that he lost his powers in the solar flare that Irons caused.
 When the vision happens again following a hostage crisis caused by Phillip Karnowski, Superman gives in to Tal-Rho's deal to make use of his lair as Jordan comes with Superman to keep an eye on Tal-Rho.
 As Tal-Rho activates the A.I. copy of Lara as she scans Superman, he starts to have the visions again as Jordan learns that Tal-Rho faked losing his powers.
 After a brief scuffle between Superman and Tal-Rho, Lara tells Superman that his visions are the result of an "invasive cosmological event" and tells Tal-Rho that there might be some good in him.
 Tal-Rho is later returned to his cell.
 When Superman ends up locked in Tal-Rho's cell by General Mitchell Anderson, Tal-Rho is tortured so that Superman can get Anderson the location of Bizarro.
 Thanks to a later tactic from Bizarro, Superman and Tal-Rho escape from their cell as Superman follows Tal-Rho to his fortress.
 With Lara's A.I. translating, Tal-Rho learned that his Bizarro counterpart was inseparable from Bizarro until Bizarro Tal-Rho's wife (the Lana Lang of the Inverse World) tried to kill him.
 Before Tal-Rho can ask who his wife was, they are attacked by Anderson who was powered with Project 7734 weapons and X-Kryptonite.
 When Anderson fires a Kryptonite gun at Superman, Tal-Rho jumps in front of him.
 As Anderson fights Bizarro, Superman uses his heat vision on the Kryptonite shards and flies Tal-Rho to the sun.
 Back in his cell, Tal-Rho is informed by Superman that Bizarro is dead and Anderson is at large.
 Before Superman departs, Tal-Rho has him forward his apology to Jordan.
 Superman later has Tal-Rho released so that he can help destroy Ally Allston's pendant, and makes amends with Lois.
 During this plan in an active volcano, Superman and Tal-Rho are ambushed by Ally.
 With help from John, Superman and Tal-Rho fend Ally off and destroy the pendant.
 Though Tal-Rho flees, he later returns to help Superman regain his powers so that he can defeat Ally.
-Once Ally is defeated, Tal-Rho uses his "Uncle Tal" alias to send Jonathan and Jordan two trucks as a sign of apology, and relocates to the Inverse World to start life anew as he starts to learn from a bartender who his wife was.
+Once Ally is defeated, Tal-Rho sends Jonathan and Jordan two trucks as a sign of apology, and relocates to the Inverse World.